drmatthew1982/gpcalendarlog/README.md

 #### Vue3 frontend (Using Element plus, Typescript and full-calendar)
 https://github.com/drmatthew1982/gpcalendarwebv3

-### By the way, I searching a job of senior software engineer at New Zealand provide by an Acredited Employer
-### (I have legal work visa oif New Zealand already)
+### By the way, I searching a job of senior software engineer at New Zealand provide by an Acredited Employer (I have legal work visa oif New Zealand already),any one insterestd to me, please contact me
+My LinkedIn profile:

+My Seek Profile:

 ## Following screen shot is current version of gpcalendar, it is improving contiously and pay the tech debt.
 ## (This system using Agile moethod for development, so evaluated from MVP and will be improved contiously).